 Ok, it’s time for me to confess that I like a man bag or two.
-I really appreciate a stylish and high quality bag and have to admit I have a few.
+I really appreciate a stylish and high-quality bag and have to admit I have a few.
 I don’t buy them at a rate like my partner does (along with her shoes) but when that time arises, I take a trip to France!
 Join me in this post to discover my various bags and what’s in them bag – inspired by one of my favourite blogs Lifehacker.

-As a SharePoint Consultant who is often on the road, it is important for me to have various pieces of technology & equipment and those other ‘things’ with me for when the need arrises.
+As a SharePoint Consultant who is often on the road, it is important for me to have various pieces of technology & equipment and those other ‘things’ with me for when the need arises.
 Equally as important as having the right things with me at the right time is having a bag that is high quality, elegant in design, durable and comfortable to carry around.
 Let me share with you my collection of bags…

 The bag collection

 I have two French laptop bags, an overnight bag and a Crumpler Good Boy 13″ sling bag.
 My favourite is the smaller, more recent laptop bag.
-I received this for Christmas from my girl friend (thank you, thank you, thank you) along with the overnight bag.
+I received this for Christmas from my girlfriend (thank you, thank you, thank you) along with the overnight bag.
 They’re both from the same town in France where I brought my first laptop bag a year or so ago.

 Where do they come from?
-Well the Crumpler I brought in the Crumpler store on the Strand, London a few years back.
+Well, the Crumpler I brought in the Crumpler store on the Strand, London a few years back.
 The other bags…I cannot say.
 It’ll give away my secrets – I can say though that they came from France!

 What’s inside my bag?

 Lots of people have asked me what I carry in my bag…here is your chance and theirs, to see what’s inside my bag (on a typical day):

 A good book to read – at present I’m reading “The man who knew too much” (Alan Turing) by David Leavitt